USS Lewis Hancock

-USS Lewis Hancock (DD-675) was a Fletcher-class destroyer of the United States Navy.
+USS Lewis Hancock (DD-675) was a Fletcher-class destroyer of the United States Navy, in service from 1943 to 1946 and from 1951 to 1957.
+She was sold to Brazil in 1967, where she served as Piaui (D31) until being scrapped in 1989.

 Namesake

 Lewis Hancock Jr. was born on 15 October 1889 in Austin, Texas.
 He was appointed to the United States Naval Academy from that state in 1906 and graduated in June 1910.
 He served on the battleship USS Vermont before being commissioned as an Ensign in March 1912, then underwent submarine instruction and served in the new submarine USS G-1.
 Between 1913 and 1915 Ensign Hancock commanded the submarine USS C-2.
 Promoted to Lieutenant (junior grade) in 1915, he was Commanding Officer of the submarine USS L-4 between 1916 and 1918, receiving the Navy Cross for "distinguished service" during World War I combat operations against German U-boats.
 Later in 1918 Lieutenant Commander Hancock commanded another submarine, USS L-7.
 He also had wartime and post-war tours as a machinery inspector.

 During the first years of the 1920s, Hancock served on the battleships USS Georgia and USS Wyoming, commanded the destroyer USS Sloat and had shore duty with the Navy Department and the Department of Commerce.

 Assigned to airship duty in 1922, he was designated a Naval Aviator in 1924, while serving with the dirigible Shenandoah (ZR-1).
 Lieutenant Commander Hancock was the airship's Executive Officer and was killed when it crashed near Caldwell, Ohio on 3 September 1925.
 He was buried with full military honors in Arlington National Cemetery.